Shannarra/redis-rs/README.md

 ```
 This will kill all processes on the given port and free it up, so you can run the server on the port you'd like. :)

+> Pressing CTRL+C or CTRL+Z will terminate the server, saving the data beforehand.

 ## Testing
 There are a number of tests testing EACH command, run those by doing:
 ```sh